Could There Be A Hacker In Your Network?

 Cleaning It Up

 In this case, we got the situation locked down and secured – but ultimately this calls back to the importance of investing in the right tools and security measures.
-If you want to take a deep dive into security and M365, you don’t want to miss our next webinar – you can sign up for free here!
+If you want to take a deep dive into security and M365, view our webinars for more information

 How Did Someone Get Into My Network?
 (The Credential Problem)